leonixyz/Thesis/README.md

 a distance of 20,000 Km from another one, because we already know that all plants lives on the Earth, and that Earths circumference is around 40,000 Km.
-Instead, we are generally more interested in knowing that a particular plant species lives only in a region, or that some animal species tend to avoid entering a particular space.
-By knowing these latter results, and thanks to a semantic fied that computer does not yet own, we are able to guess the reasons for these facts to happen.
+Instead, we are generally more interested in knowing that a particular plant species lives only in a region, or that some animal species tends to avoid entering a particular space.
+By knowing these latter results, and thank to a semantic field that computer does not yet own, we are able to guess the reasons for these facts to happen.
 Generally, we are intested only in a subset of all the results that an analysis can produce, because some are obvious, and others are completely meaningless.